ericmcdaniel/lumenlab/board/README.md

 # Custom PCB Fabrication

+The LumenLab was built in two phases.
+The first phase (labeled as "Version 1") was a prototype that used through-hole components hand-soldered on to several perf boards.
+This worked especially for making progress in the early stages of the software development, however the components did not work exactly as desired, making its maintanance more of a hassle than it was a benefit.
+Designing a PCB to be professionally manufactured became a clear and obvious choice, allowing the LumenLab to be scaled into a clean, stable device.

-The LumenLab PCB was designed using KiCad 9.0.2 with the capabilities of PCBWay in mind.
-You can adjust to have this manufactured anywhere you want, but be aware that you would need to account for the capabilities of that board house as well.
+The LumenLab PCB was designed using KiCad 9.0.2

 # Schematic
 ![LumenLab schematic](./images/lumenlab-pcb.svg)
-<p style="text-align: center; font-style: italic;">Figure 1.
+<p align="center">Figure 1.
 LumenLab schematic and electronic layout</p>

 # Bill of Materials
 Still to be finalized, however you can [view the tentative list of components here](./bom/ibom.html).